Zanha africana: Description

 Zanha africana is a shrub or small tree growing to 12–17 m tall.
 The trunk is cylindrical, sometime crooked, growing up to 100 cm wide.
 The outer bark is reddish to dark brown and flaky; the inner bark is reddish.
 The erect branches form an open crown.
 Young twigs are hairy.
 The leaves are paripinnate, each bearing between 3 and 8 pairs of leaflets in an opposite arrangement.
 The leaflets are ovate to elliptic, with a rounded or cordate base and a blunt tip, each measuring 8–15 cm by 4–8 cm.
 The undersides of the leaflets are reddish-brown and hairy.
 The leaflets are borne on 1–3 mm long petiolules.
 The petioles measure 1–5 cm long, forming a 4–34 cm long rachis.
 The inflorescence is a panicle, with individual flowers borne on hairy pedicels that measure approximately 2.5 cm long.
 The flowers are small, greenish in colour, and sweet-scented.
 The flowers lack petals, instead having 4 to 6 sepals, each approximately 4 mm long and fused at the base.
 This species is dioecious, with male flowers lacking an ovary and female flowers bearing only rudimentary stamens.
 The ovary is superior with a 2 mm long style.
 The stamens number between 4 and 6, each measuring 10 mm long.
 The fruit is a yellow to orange drupe, measuring 3 cm by 2 cm and covered with a layer of velvety hairs.
-The seed is ellipsoid and measures 1.5 cm by 1 cm.
+Seeds are ellipsoid and measure 1.5 cm by 1 cm.